Offshore Rigs – Utilisation moves to 51.7% in February

 - For floating rigs, outside of any sales that take place, new deliveries will be limited, although there are three harsh-environment units scheduled for delivery, but all have contract assignments in the North Sea waiting.
 Otherwise, delivery dates for most of these units will continue to be pushed to the right.

 - In several regions, the number of rig requirements continues to increase, but in many cases the resulting contract awards will be to extend already working rigs.
 In addition, other units will complete contracts and will be released, so the number of incremental rigs added to the working fleet may not be as high as is desired.
 Even though much of the work is for only 1-2 wells, there are several multi-year plans as well.
 In the end, the sheer number of drilling plans will ultimately add new rigs to the count.
 Regions to watch are the Middle East, North Sea, Mexico and West Africa.

-For both jackups and floating rigs, the rig market improvement that is often referred to as being underway is not yet here – at least not in terms of rig utilization and day rates, likely the two most referenced metrics.
-However, for the first time in the past four plus years, there is a light at the end of the tunnel and assuming no oil price collapse or disrupting political event takes place, utilization and day rate improvement will begin, but our view is not until at least mid-2019, possibly into the third quarter.
-Then, however, there should start to be some acceleration in utilization first, followed fairly quickly by day rates.
+For both jackups and floating rigs, the rig market improvement that is often referred to as being underway is not yet here – at least not in terms of rig utilisation and day rates, likely the two most referenced metrics.
+However, for the first time in the past four plus years, there is a light at the end of the tunnel and assuming no oil price collapse or disrupting political event takes place, utilisation and day rate improvement will begin, but our view is not until at least mid-2019, possibly into the third quarter.
+Then, however, there should start to be some acceleration in utilisation first, followed fairly quickly by day rates.

 For more information on RigOutlook, please contact your regional representative for an overview of the report or other available data including; day rates and contract terms, rig locations, rig specifications and more.